-MOONFLEET misfired in 1955, losing a bundle for MGM, who couldn’t figure out how to market an intriguing but flawed period adventure; a children’s semi-classic suited by its presentation more to adults, it was shrugged off by critics and left aside by audiences.
+MOONFLEET misfired in 1955, losing a bundle for MGM, who couldn’t figure out how to market an intriguing but flawed period adventure.
+A children’s semi-classic, done in a presentation more suited to adults, it was shrugged off by critics and left aside by audiences.
 An unhappy shoot aimed blame for failure in a circular firing squad. *

 On the outlaw-plagued Dorsetshire coast of England in 1757, orphan lad ‘John Mohune’ (10-year-old natural Jon Whiteley) seeks adoptive acceptance from gentleman rogue ‘Jeremy Fox’ (Stewart Granger), who leads an otherwise scurvy crew of rascals, and on the side dallies with corrupt aristocrats (George Sanders and Joan Greenwood).
 The trusting, naive boy and a windfall treasure tests the true mettle of the dashing but self-centered Fox.

 Quite popular in the vein of Robert Louis Stevenson’s sagas, the 1896 novel by J. Meade Falkner was liberally changed-up in the adaptation by screenwriters Jan Fustig & Margaret Fitts; the blended result had a Gothic air ala Du Maurier, with a dash of Dickens.
 Producer John Houseman allotted $1,955,000, but scope was jettisoned in favor of mostly set-bound action, and director Fritz Lang had his art direction and camera favor a storybook-look atmosphere over spectacle.
 It was the stylistic and vexatious Lang’s first tussle with CinemaScope, and he didn’t fare well with the process: too many of his shots literally distance the actors from the material: a lack of close-ups (or just getting closer to them) takes punch away from dramatic moments that call for characterization intimacy.